thebruce13/twenty-twenty-hugo/exampleSite/content/blog/my-bullet-journal-and-me.md

 The prompt to why I feel that way next to it.
 I try and list three things every day.
 Then below it we have these prompts that have been shortened to symbols.

-* Lightning Bolt
-  * What can I do to feel more eneegized
+* Lightning Bolt: What can I do to feel more energized
-* Star
-  * What is one task that I can do today to move me closer to a personal goal.
+* Star: What is one task that I can do today to move me closer to a personal goal.
-* Question Mark
-  * Why is that goal important to me?
+* Question Mark: Why is that goal important to me?
-* Smiley face
-  * What is something I am greatful for right now?
+* Smiley face: What is something I am grateful for right now?

 My older journal had these

-* Star
-  * What is a dream I have
+* Star: What is a dream I have
-* task box
-  * What is one task I can do to get closer to that dream
+* Task box: What is one task I can do to get closer to that dream
-* Exclemation point
-  * Why is this dream important to me.
+* Exclamation point: Why is this dream important to me.

 I combine the dream and task into one to take up less space and I'm more focused on the task towards the dream than what the dream is.